 The biggest misconception about A/C systems, says Hatcher, is that if they’re low on refrigerant, you just need to add more (a process called recharging).
 But the system is sealed; nothing should be going in or out.
 “Adding refrigerant isn’t normal, and it isn’t maintenance,” says Hatcher.
 “It’s an indication of some other issue.”
 If yours is low, visit a professional certified in air-conditioning maintenance and repair to check it out.

 Another way to keep your cool (and peace of mind)?
-Download the GEICO Mobile app for help at your fingertips—from roadside and accident assistance to help finding your car and more!
+Download the GEICO Mobile app for help at your fingertips—from roadside assistance to help finding your car and more!